Raed-Alshehri/ProjectsPortfolio/Store Bill Generation/README.md

  This project is a program written in Python and it is required to do the following:

-- generate a bill for some store: The store owner provides two text files as an input.
+- Generate a bill for some store: The store owner provides two text files as an input.
 The program first reads the input file named
 “items.txt” which contains a list of all items in the store with their unit-prices.

 - The program stores the items in in one list called itemList: according to their order given in the items.txt